ff_title

 ballets africains

-For further information, please visit the follwing links:
+For further information, please visit the following links:

 Donations are tax-deductible in the US.

 If you prefer, you may send a paper check.
-Please make it to the order of "Hibiscus" and write "for ecole fula flute" on the memo line, and send it to:
+Please make it to the order of "Friends of l'école fula flute, Inc.," and send it to:

 FRANÇAIS / ENGLISH